swordow/react-scroll-box/README.md

 #### `{Number} [hoverProximity = 50]`

 Maximum distance between cursor and scroll track border when track is considered to be hovered.
-Useful when you want to hav thin scrollbars but don't want make user aim precisely with cursor to grab them.
+Useful when you want to have thin scrollbars but don't want make user aim precisely with cursor to grab them.

 #### `{Boolean} [disabled = false]`